Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Discussion

 \section{Discussion}

 In this paper, we presented a novel approach to decode visual representations present throughout the brain by leveraging a pre-trained foundation model.
 Compared to the state-of-the-art approaches to decoding visual processing, we found that our model improved on predictive accuracy particularly when assessing the higher-level visual and semantic similarity between reconstructed and visual images.
 Saliency maps visualized regions most important to these predictions and identified predominantly regions in higher-order brain networks such as the frontoparietal and default mode networks, suggesting that higher-order processing was critical to this decoding.
-In line with this, masking the visual network still produced high levels of accuracy on the same visual decoding task, although it did lead to reductions in accuracy as would be expected.
+In line with this, masking the visual network still produced high (although reduced) levels of accuracy on the same visual decoding task.
 Ablating each network in turn showed that after the visual network, the dorsal attention and default mode networks contributed the most to predictions.
 This is in line with previous research: the dorsal attention network is adjacent to the visual network and performs higher level visual functions.
 The default mode network has a key role in semantic processing and ``making sense"~\cite{yeshurun2021default} of visual input, as shown by the presence of a retinotopic code in this network~\citep{steel2024retinotopic}.
 Post-hoc analyses comparing our model to others suggest that our model was better able to model the semantic information in images due to improved identification of key semantic features, sometimes with an associated loss of accuracy in lower-level visual similarity such as pixel correlation.
-A scaling analysis in a separate dataset that involved participants making semantic verbal descriptions of scenarios that they imagined during fMRI showed that decoding was improved for scenarios that were more semantically similar to images in the training dataset (e.g., ``internet" or ``movie" scenarios vs. worse performance for ``barbecue" or ``resting" scenarios).
-Overall, these findings highlight that foundation models of fMRI data allow for improved decoding of complex higher-level visual and semantic features in images even when applied to relatively small, specialized datasets that have predominantly traditionally been used to understand lower-level visual processing.
-We also show that essential information for visual decoding is present in non-visual, higher-order brain networks, particuarly the dorsal attention and default mode networks, further emphasizing the role of non-visual regions in visual processing.
-Our scaling analysis further suggests the importance of semantic information in the performance of this model.
+Furthermore, our scaling analysis on an independent imagination dataset demonstrates the model's capacity for zero-shot generalization.
+We observed that decoding accuracy was modulated by semantic alignment: scenarios conceptually closer to the training distribution (e.g., ``internet'' or ``movie'') were reconstructed with higher fidelity than distinct concepts (e.g., ``barbecue'').
+This gradient in performance highlights that the model relies on shared semantic representations rather than memorized visual patterns.
+Crucially, these results validate the utility of foundation models for whole-brain analysis.
+Whole-brain fMRI is characterized by a massive feature space, high noise-to-signal ratio, and complex non-linear challenges where standard linear models or MLPs often struggle to converge.
+By leveraging pre-trained temporal and spatial priors, our approach effectively extracts signal from this high-dimensional noise, unlocking the rich semantic information encoded in non-visual networks like the dorsal attention and default mode networks, even when applied to datasets with very few individuals.